-Another major project included in the Airport Improvement and Expansion Plan is the Airport Accessibility and Safety Initiative.
-This involves preparing the airfield for the installation and operation of a Category III Instrument Landing System by NAV CANADA that will allow aircraft to land and take-off in conditions of very low visibility.
-This $37.3 million project is jointly funded by the Airport Authority, the Government of Newfoundland and Labrador and the Government of Canada, through Canada’s Gateways & Border Crossings Fund in support of the Atlantic Gateway & Trade Corridor Strategy.
+In addition, improvements were made to the primary runway under the Accessibility and Safety Initiative.
+Category III Instrument Landing Systems were installed and maintained by NAV CANADA that allow aircraft to land and take-off in conditions of very low visibility.
+The $37.3 million project was jointly funded by the Airport Authority, the Government of Newfoundland and Labrador and the Government of Canada, through Canada’s Gateways & Border Crossings Fund in support of the Atlantic Gateway & Trade Corridor Strategy.

 In order to finance these investments, the Airport Authority has developed a 10-year Financial Plan that includes long-term debt facilities with policies in place to ensure the long-term financial sustainability of the Airport.
-In 2014 the Airport Authority secured a $60 million private placement bond and a $25 million line of credit.
-In order to finance the new Plan, the line of credit will be increased to $40 million.
-The Airport Authority’s primary source of revenue to finance its long-term debt and credit facilities is the Airport Improvement Fee (AIF) paid by each enplaning passenger.
-Effective July 1, 2017, the AIF will increase from $30 to $35 for each enplaning passenger at St. John’s International Airport.
+The Airport Authority secured a $60 million private placement bond and a $40 million line of credit.
+The Airport Authority’s primary source of revenue to finance its long-term debt and credit facilities is the AIF paid by each enplaning passenger.
+Effective January 1, 2021, the AIF is $42 for each enplaning passenger at St. John’s International Airport.

-As we continue to grow as a region, the Airport Authority will also continue to implement improvements in consultation with our partners and stakeholders so that the Airport, the “gateway to the province”, can facilitate economic growth and conveniently serve the community into the future.
+The Airport Authority will continue to implement improvements in consultation with our partners and stakeholders so that the Airport, the “gateway to the province”, can facilitate economic growth and conveniently serve the community into the future.